parthyyy/cchess/README.md

 # cchess

-cchess is a chess game on the command-line.
+cchess is a chess game on the command line, implemented in C.

 # Features

+# Installing

+# To do

+Implement chess variants